Publicising your group

 If you want to produce a large number of flyers or newsletters, our digital copyprinters are fantastic.
 You can print lots of copies for a low price, in black, red, green or maroon ink (or a combination of these colours).

-If you want full colour (e.g. for photos or colour graphics), we have a low cost inkjet printer and a high quality laser printer.
-The inkjet is cheap and perfect for mailings, colour newsletters and simple graphics.
-The laser printer is higher quality and a bit more expensive.
-People usually use it if they want something to look very smart and bright.
-It is still a very cheap way to print short runs of full colour printing (compared to commercial printers).
+If you want full colour (e.g. for photos or colour graphics), we have a high quality laser printer.
+It is a quick and cheap way to print short runs of full colour printing (compared to commercial printers).
+For A2 and A1 posters, we also have a large format inkjet printer.

 We also have a laminator, binding machine, electric guillotine, folding machine and booklet maker, so you can get your publications all finished off once they are printed.